 On June 1, 2016, Rugby announced that it had acquired a 100% interest in the Otway project, for a nominal cash consideration plus a 2% NSR.
-The Otway project comprises two mineral property concession applications which cover prospective areas for copper and gold mineralization in the NW of Western Australia.
-The Otway concessions were granted in July 2017 and now comprise two contiguous exploration licences covering 134 square kilometres.
+The Otway project comprises two contiguous exploration licences, which are prospective for copper and gold mineralization, covering 134 square kilometres in the northwest of Western Australia.
+The Otway concessions were granted in July 2017.